Benoit3/RaspPowerHat/Software/README.md

 This folder contains the software script to be run in the Raspberry.
 It has been tested with Raspbian stretch lite on a Raspberry PI Zero Wifi.
-The script is written in Python3.
+Scripts are written in Python3.

+<h2>Test of the PCB</h2>

-To install it, you need to type following commands to install libraries:<br/>
+You need first to install python3 libraries:<br/>
 sudo apt-get install python3-rpi.gpio<br/>
 sudo apt-get install python3-smbus<br/>

-You need to modify /boot/config.txt :<br/>
+You need also to modify /boot/config.txt :<br/>

 #to enable GPIO26 to go low when cpu is in halted state<br/>
 dtoverlay=gpio-poweroff,active_low="y" <br/>